aemendes/aemendes/README.md

 A Backend Developer at [**Blip.pt**](https://blip.pt) in [**Porto, Portugal**](https://goo.gl/maps/2hfYfji5nacQiHb76).
 Currently helping the company grow in the betting industry.

-I've spent the past 3+ years working across different areas of frontend development to my current role as a backend developer.
+I've spent the past 4+ years working across different areas of frontend development to my current role as a backend developer.

-Recently finished my Master's in Artificial Intelligence at ISEP and highlighting my thesis, where i developed a machine learning model to forecast Bitcoin's trend using sentiment analysis on tweets.
+Finished my Master's in Artificial Intelligence at ISEP in 2022, highlighting my thesis, where i developed a machine learning model to forecast Bitcoin's trend using sentiment analysis on tweets.

 ## Working with